To Disrupt, Or Not to Disrupt

 Let’s face it – most people don’t like change.
 We like things being the way they are – even the word “upset” has a negative connection – to turn over the “set” to break with the established order.
 The only problem is that we can do so many things just to SOLVE, only we would be willing to “upset” things.

 As I write this, I can hear raindrops on my roof – California is finally getting some much-needed rain.
-We’ve been in a severe drought for over 4 years now; no doubt you have seen those pretty scary photos of lakes simply disappearing – boats in the middle of the lake beach.
+We’ve been in a severe drought for over four years; no doubt you have seen those scary photos of lakes simply disappearing – boats in the middle of the lake beach.
 Our water is disappearing – it has barely rained here, and we are feeling the pain.
 Until the last few days, we’ve had almost never-ending sunny days for the last four years.
 No one knows if we will see enough rain this year to take us out of the drought.

 When I read and watched an interview with a scientist who hadn’t showered in 12 years, I thought about that.
 He used very little water, only washing his hands just before performing experiments.
 Apparently, he had devised a way to stay clean by spraying himself with a mist that he had invented, which combined beneficial bacteria which both destroyed the bacteria which made him smell, and at the same time, supplemented his skin with other bacteria (from dirt, apparently) which nourished his skin.

 He is now selling the stuff, of course.
-The story and interview were played for disgust – they even had 3 willing people from their staff try the stuff out and not shower for a week, and (not surprisingly) all but one thought it was not very good.
+The story and interview were played for disgust – they even had three willing people from their staff try the stuff out and not shower for a week, and (not surprisingly) all but one thought it was not very good.
 The article on the topic was interesting – it mentioned that our penchant for bathing was apparently extreme before Christianity’s rise, which linked cleanliness with promiscuity.

 Wonder when “cleanliness is next to Godliness” became the norm.

 After I read this, I thought to myself: this is a great idea.
 It’s the right approach to address the water situation (assuming showering does make a pretty sizable dent in our water supply).
-We don’t really need to be using all of the water that we do: why doesn’t some enterprising entrepreneur develop a shower based on this scientist’s formula?
+We don’t need to be using all the water we do: why doesn’t some enterprising entrepreneur develop a shower based on this scientist’s formula?
 Instead of a shower every morning, we’d step into a fine mist of this stuff, dousing ourselves and killing all the bad bacteria without using up our precious water.
 I can see the Kickstarter page even now.

 However, when I suggested this to people, they thought I was crazy.
 What?
 Are we not supposed to take showers now?
 It may be “upsetting,” but if you think about it – it’s the future.
 No matter what you think of climate change, reducing our water use can only be good.
 Why not come up with a waterless shower that cleans you with science.